CloudWithChris/cloudwithchris.com/content/blog/making-cloud-with-chris-more-accessible.md

 Similar to the link issues, I had some videos on my site that were using the ``<iframe>`` tag to embed YouTube videos.
 These videos were not accessible for assistive technologies.
 There is [another example](https://accessibilityinsights.io/info-examples/web/frame-title/) for frames or iFrames, and shows that a property of either title, aria-label or aria-labelledby needs to be added.

-YouTube videos are embedded on the website using iFrames.
-For each episode, I store the YouTube video id in episode's YAML frontmatter (e.g. metadata).
+YouTube videos are embedded on the site using iFrames.
+For each episode, I store the YouTube video ID in episode's YAML frontmatter (e.g. metadata).
 This is used in the theme's episode layout pages to render the YouTube video if the YouTube property exists and the episode is published.

 This means, I could make a single fix in one place, and it would affect all episodes on the site.
 It was once again a simple tweak.
 After adding a variable for the title of the episode, I had to change a single line of code in the episode layout.